Bilk (band)

-Bilk are an English indie rock trio formed in Chelmsford, Essex, consisting of Sol Abrahams on vocals and guitar, Luke Hare on bass, and Harry Gray on drums.
+Bilk are an English indie rock band formed in Chelmsford, Essex, consisting of Sol Abrahams on vocals, Luke Hare on bass and Dalton John Foster on guitar.
 After debuting in 2018 and going on to release a number of singles and EPs, the band released their self-titled debut album in 2023.

 Career

 The concept for the band was developed in 2015 by vocalist and guitarist Sol Abrahams, who spent two years working with different musicians.
 Abrahams took inspiration for the name from his father's job as a London cab driver.
 Abrahams met Luke Hare through an early concert and invited him to join in 2017 when Bilk's initial bassist quit.
-They had another drummer before happening upon Harry Gray, with whom they formed the current trio.
+They had another drummer before happening upon Harry Gray who ended up leaving in 2026.
+The reason he left is currently undisclosed.
+The band announced in August they added a second guitarist Dalton John Foster.

 In an interview, Abrahams said of his string of former Bilk bandmates:

 I was doing Bilk with other musicians for a couple years before I even met Luke and Harry.
 Shit didn't work out with those guys for various reasons.
 We went through about six different drummers because I could never get along with them and the one bass player I had before Luke fucked off to become a lawyer or something.

 I knew Luke because he came to one of my early gigs and I met him briefly after the show.
 He then later came round for a rehearsal.
 We both liked Harrington jackets and early Green Day so we got on pretty well.
 Then it was me, Luke, and this other drummer for a bit but shit went tits up with him so that's where we found Harry.